gYunTian/Java-PSA-Backend-MultiThreadedEmail/server/sql/README.txt

+Prerequisites:
 - Ensure your WAMP/MAMP server is running to allow access to the database.
-- If not done so, import the deploy.sql script which is located in the server/sql folder.
+- If not done so, import the deploy.sql script.
 This can be done in phpmyadmin, MySQL Workbench or otherwise.

-Below are the information on the tables for the deploy.sql:
+Below are the information on the tables for deploy.sql:
 +----------------+-----------------------------------------------------+-------------+--------------------------+
 | Table Name     | Columns Name                                        | Primary Key | Foreign Key              |
 +----------------+-----------------------------------------------------+-------------+--------------------------+